Danonexe/arkumu-app/arkumu/metadata/templates/csv_mapping/README.md

 ### Workspace Organization
 - **Datasets**: Datasets with most recent workspace activity appear at TOP
+  - Backend-sorted by latest `added_at` timestamp of any column in that dataset
   - Based on `workspace_columns` data, not `selected_datasets` browsing
-  - Sorted by latest `added_at` timestamp of any column in that dataset
   - Only datasets that actually have columns in workspace are shown
+  - Uses `coordinator._prepare_datasets_with_columns()` with `reverse=True` sorting
-- **Columns**: Within each dataset, order determined by backend processing
+- **Columns**: Within each dataset, preserves backend column ordering
+  - Templates do NOT use `reversed` filter - rely on backend sorting
+  - Column order determined by coordinator processing logic
 - **No scrolling required** to see latest workspace additions
 - **Workspace-centric**: Organized around actual mapping work, not browsing state